 My absolute best piece of advice would be this: if you can not do nature photography for a living, then don’t do it!
 I believe that the only people who have any chance at all of actually making a living in this profession are those who can’t not do it!
 It’s going to be much harder than you think, you will have much more setbacks than you think, they will be bigger than you think, you will have to make sacrifices much larger than you think and the uphill battle will be much steeper and longer than you think.

 Having said all that, am I glad that I chose to do this for my living for the last decade?
 Yes!
 But for me, it has been more of a calling than a mere career or business decision.
 I simply could not, not do it!”

 It’s clear that passion is an important factor in succeeding as a full-time professional and Kevin McNeal points out that you need to find a connection with photography and focus less on the numbers.
 Here’s Kevin’s best tip:

 As hard as it is to make it full-time, it has to be something you absolutely love more than anything else in the world.
-When you have passion and enthusiasm for what you do he comes through in anything you portray out into the world.
+When you have passion and enthusiasm for what you do, it comes through in anything you portray out into the world.

-Every time I teach a workshop I emphasize finding the connection to each image and finding a purpose for your photography.
+Every time I teach a workshop, I emphasize finding the connection to each image and finding a purpose for your photography.
 Sometimes it takes really exploring yourself to find out what really excites you about photography.
-But when you do find that one thing that makes it very special I tell people never to let you go of that.
-As long as they continue to feel as passionate as they did when they first began any dream can be achieved in whatever you choose.
+But when you do find that one thing that makes it very special, I tell people never to let go of that.
+As long as they continue to feel as passionate as they did when they first began, any dream can be achieved in whatever you choose.”